ComScore

 franckreporter/Getty Images

 The Christmas season is full of festivities, and nobody knows Noel quite like the Italians who have some very special and merry ways of celebrating the holiday.
-If you’re looking to branch out this year, these charming Italian Christmas traditions—including bagpipe music, midnight skiing and seafood feasts, to name a few—should give you all the inspiration you need.
+If you’re looking to branch out this year, these charming Italian Christmas traditions and beliefs—including bagpipe music, midnight skiing, unique Christmas snacks, and seafood feasts, to name a few—are some of the best things to do on Christmas Day to add a touch of Italian magic to your celebrations.
+(And if your wanderlust is in full swing, I strongly suggest you book a ticket to the Umbria region of Italy to see an illuminated Christmas tree that trumps all others.)
+Read on and let the festivities commence.

 12 French Christmas Traditions That Are Oh-So Charming